Credit Suisse must face lawsuit over U.S. 'volatility' crash

-NEW YORK (Reuters) - A U.S. appeals court on Tuesday revived a lawsuit accusing Credit Suisse Group AG of causing huge losses by defrauding investors in a complex product for betting on stock market swings that lost 96% of its value in a single day.
+A U.S. appeals court on Tuesday revived a lawsuit accusing Credit Suisse Group AG (CSGN.S) of causing huge losses by defrauding investors in a complex product for betting on stock market swings that lost 96% of its value in a single day.

 The 2nd U.S. Circuit Court of Appeals in Manhattan said investors could try to prove Credit Suisse intended to collapse the market for its VelocityShares Daily Inverse VIX Short-Term Exchange-Traded Notes ("XIV Notes") through just 15 minutes of its own trading of futures contracts.